-There is a button next to this field that (if clicked) lets you send an email to the address in the field.
+There is a button next to this field that you can click to send an email to the address in the field.

 To create an iFrame for a Google map follow the steps below:

-Now when you open an Organisation record you'll either see a field that displays the Google map for that Organisation's location (provided that both the Postcode and Country fields are populated with valid values) or you'll see a new tab which displays the map.
+Now, when you open an Organisation Record where the Postcode and Country fields are populated with valid values, then you will either see a field that displays the Google map for that Organisation's location, or you will see a new tab which displays the map.

 A field to store a whole number.
 Alpha characters cannot be entered in number fields.
 This field can be made searchable.